 The first editor was Sydney Radford, who looked after the Smile from 1954 to 1956, when he sadly passed away.
 Frank Spath, a resident at Le Court, then took over and edited the journal for 14 years until 1970, when he retired from the position and took on a new role within the foundation.

 Under Frank Spath’s editorship, the Cheshire Smile received a Certificate of Merit from the British Association of Industrial Editors in May 1970.

 Rosalind Chalmers then took over editorship of the Smile from 1970 to 1973 and the editorial offices moved from Le Court to the Warwickshire Cheshire home, Greenacres, in Sutton Coldfield.
-From 1973 to 1981 editorship was provided by Roland Langley, before Francis Hopwood took on the task alongside Dennis Jarrett until 1986.
+From 1973 to 1981 editorship was provided by Roland Langley, before Francis Hopwood took on the task alongside Dennis Jarrett back at Le Court until 1986.

 In total 179 issues of the Cheshire Smile were published between 1954 and 1999 – this equates to over 6000 pages of articles, photographs, cartoons, poems and news.
 View the digitised Cheshire Smiles.